 A Sell Stop Order is an entry sell order to get in the market when the price is below the current market price.
 For example, if the EUR/USD is currently trading at 1.0625 and you want to sell at 1.0575, then you would use a sell stop order.
 Just like with the buy order, you’re trying to enter the market if the price breaks support.
 A sell stop is good to use here if your support level is 1.0585 and you want to get in below that.
 In this case, you will enter a sell stop at 1.0575.

 A Sell Limit Order is an entry sell order when the current market price is below the price you would like to sell.
 For example, the EUR/USD is currently trading at 1.0500 and you want to sell at 1.0550.
 For this type of trade, you’ll use a sell limit order.
 A sell limit is a great order to use if you want to sell at resistance in anticipation of a reversal of the trend.

 A Stop-Loss Order is designed for the purpose of preventing additional losses if the market goes against your position.
 This is the most important order type of all because your stop loss level will be determined by your risk management strategy.

 A Take-Profit Order is an order designed to lock in profit for an existing position once the exchange rate moves in a favorable direction and hits the specified threshold.
 This type of order is very useful to lock-in profits when you’re unavailable to monitor your trades.

 Trailing Stop Order

 A Trailing Stop Order is a flexible order that can help you automatically manage your fixed stop loss.
-A Trailing Stop Order is very effective at managing risk and optimizing profits.
-As an example, if a trade has already moved in your favor and if you want to tighten your stop-loss you can do that by using a trailing stop order.
+A Trailing Stop Order is effective in managing risk and optimizing profits.
+As an example, if your trade has already moved in your favor and if you want to tighten your stop-loss you can do that by using a trailing stop order.